-1 Construction needs is approximately 85 percent of Total CIP--Inflated line shown on bottom of Table 1-4, plus 2/3's of the 15 percent deferred three years earlier.
+1 Construction needs is approximately 85 percent of Total CIP--Inflated line shown on bottom of Table 5-4, plus two-thirds of the 15 percent deferred three years earlier.

-The Authority has developed its projections of borrowing amounts in a fiscal year, such that it begins the following fiscal year with a construction fund starting balance that, when combined with SRF loans, grants, and pay-as-you-go capital, is at least 10 percent of the next year's construction requirement.
+The Authority has developed its projections of borrowing amounts in a fiscal year, such that it begins the following fiscal year with a construction fund starting balance that, when combined with SRF loans, grants, and pay-as-you-go capital, is at least 10 percent of the next fiscal year's construction requirement.
 This, coupled with the availability of TECP, provides a sufficient cushion to prevent disruption of the Authority's capital program from unanticipated or unfavorable capital market conditions.